GoogleCloudPlatform/pontem/CloudSqlImportOptimization/README.md

 *   For each table in your database create a new text file <table_name>.txt and copy it's data into said file.
-*   The importer assumes that all .txt files in the dump directory are data files please ensure there are no extra text files in your dump directory. ### Importing your MySQL dump into CloudSQL
+*   The importer assumes that all .txt files in the dump directory are data files please ensure there are no extra text files in your dump directory.
 *   If you wish to verify your imports via checksumming then get your checksum all your tables with
     [CHECKSUM TABLE](https://dev.mysql.com/doc/refman/5.7/en/checksum-table.html)